-Project title Measles virus genotyping - should haemagglutin gene sequencing be part of the outbreak investigations in the measles elimination end-game?
-Project (local) supervisor(s) Project Supervisor: Xxxx Supervisor: Xxxxxx Department where the project will take place and other key stakeholders Unit for Laboratory surveillance of vaccine preventable diseases, [Institute] Aim and objectives of Project The main aim of this study is to re-evaluate the epidemiological links between recent measles cases occurring in Sweden (between 2013 and 2014) by sequencing the H gene to achieve higher molecular resolution.
+PROJECT TITLE Measles virus genotyping - should haemagglutin gene sequencing be part of the outbreak investigations in the measles elimination end-game?
+Project (local) supervisor(s) Project Supervisor: Åsa Wiman, Supervisor: Mia Brytting Department where the project will take place and other key stakeholders Unit for Laboratory surveillance of vaccine preventable diseases, Public Health Agency of Sweden, Stockholm Aim and objectives of Project The main aim of this study is to re-evaluate the epidemiological links between recent measles cases occurring in Sweden (between 2013 and 2014) by sequencing the H gene to achieve higher molecular resolution.
 This will also support the development of molecular tools for global surveillance of measles virus as well as provide data on the evolution of neutralizing epitopes of the H protein.
-Background and rational Distribution of measles genotypes from Jan to Dec 2013 Furops Inset Chart proportional to number of genotypes on the proportional to number of genotypes of the proportional to number of genotypes of genotypes on the proportional to number of genotypes of genoty Measles is a highly contagious disease characterized by high fever, cough, coryza, conjunctivitis and a maculopapular rash.
+Background and rational Distribution of measles genotypes from Jan to Dec 2013 Europe Inset Chart proportional to mumber of genotypes On the Chart proportional to mumber of genotypes Data course MaNS Database Updated on 03 February 2014 Measles is a highly contagious disease characterized by high fever, cough, coryza, conjunctivitis and a maculopapular rash.
 It is caused by the measles virus (MeV), which is a single-stranded, negative-sense RNA virus and is a member of genus Morbillivirus within the family Paramyxoviridae .
 The MeV genome is 15,894 nt in length, and contains six genes encoding for the nucleoprotein (N), phosphoprotein (P), matrix (M), fusion (F), hemagglutinin (H) and polymerase (P).
 The H protein is responsible for receptor binding (SLAM, CD46 and nectin-4) and is the major target for neutralizing antibodies.
 MeV can be divided into eight clades and 24 genotypes (A, B1-B3, C1-C2, D1-D11, E, F, G1-G3 and H1-H2) based on the sequence diversity within the N region (Rota et al., 2011).
 Since 1963 an effective and safe vaccine has been available to control measles.
 The WHO European Region has set the target to eliminate measles together with rubella by the end of 2015.
 Measles elimination is defined as the interruption of indigenous transmission of MeV for a 12-month period (Mankertz et al., 2011).
 To achieve that, a measles vaccine coverage of 95% for two doses is required and strong national surveillance systems are needed to detect all clinical cases of measles and to investigate thoroughly all single cases and outbreaks.
 The two dose schedule of combined measlesmumps-rubella (MMR, at 18 months and at 6-8 years) vaccine was introduced in Sweden in 1982 (Barn vaccination programmet i Sverige 2013).
 MMR vaccine coverage data for the second dose is collected for 12 years old (6th grade at primary school); the coverage has been over 95% since 2011.
 Despite this, a total of 51 measles cases (one without laboratory confirmation) were reported in Sweden in 2013 which is higher than seen since year 2000.